Let’s recap what we know about them and add a little bit more.

 let billion = 1000000000;

 But in real life we usually dislike writing many zeroes.
 It’s easy to mistype.
 Also we are lazy.
-We we usually write something like
+We will usually write something like

 "1bn" for a billion or